matthew-collett/SWE4203/README.md

 java Main # optionally pass in the port e.g. java Main 5000
 ```

 This will start a server at [`localhost:3000`](http://localhost:3000) if you used the default port.
-To play against yourself, you will need to open two instances of the application.
+To play against yourself, you will need to open two instances of [`localhost:3000`](http://localhost:3000).
 In the first instance, click `"Host Game"` and then copy the access code that appeared.
 In the second window, paste the access code in the `Access Code` field and then click `"Find Game"`.
 After, you will be able to take turns placing your markers.

 > Remember, the host always goes first!

 ## Development
+### Hot Reload for Unix Systems
 If you are on a Unix based system, you can use the following command to start a hot reload server.
 ```
 # -r because the child process is persistent and -s because we are passing in a shell command